StephenLi7/NETS213-Candidate-Confidential/Final Report/Final Report.md

 How does your project work?
 Describe each of the steps involved in your project.
 What parts are done by the crowd, and what parts will be done automatically.

 **Link to our final video:**

+### The Crowd
-Who are the members of your crowd?
+**Who are the members of your crowd?**
+The members of the crowd for our experiment were both our classmates but also the general public on Mechanical Turk when we made HITs and published them for people to participate.

 For your final project, did you simulate the crowd or run a real experiment?
 Simulated crowd
 Real crowd